2012 Vermont gubernatorial election

 The 2012 Vermont gubernatorial election took place on November 6, 2012, to elect the Governor of Vermont.
 Incumbent Democratic Governor Peter Shumlin won re-election to a second term, making this the only one of his gubernatorial elections in which he won a majority of the vote.
 In his 2010 and 2014 races, the Vermont General Assembly was required to choose a winner in accordance with the state constitution, because no candidate won a majority.
+This is the last time that Democrats carried Grand Isle, Lamoille, and Rutland counties in a gubernatorial election.